 EOX

-EOX is a combination of chemotherapy drugs used to treat cancers of the stomach or oesophagus (gullet).
+EOX is a cancer drug treatment.
+It is used to treat cancers of the stomach or oesophagus (gullet).

 What is EOX?